Every City in the USA

 2019 1,021,795 July 1, 2019

-What's the median income in San Jose?
+What is the median household income in San Jose?

 Median household income is 88% above the U.S. median ($146,427 vs $77,719); 8.1% live in poverty — 4.4 points below the 12.5% U.S. rate.